jikaelgagnon/interactor/code-guide.md

 ### `Monitor`

 This class takes as input a `ConfigLoader`, which itself contains a `Config` and an `ExtractorList`.

 - `Config`: Contains the base URL to be *monitored*.
 Additionally, it contains list of all the URL patterns, HTML elements, and events that will be monitored and logged.
 - `ExtractorList`: Contains a list of `ExtractorData` objects.
 These objects are used to extract additional metadata from a specified URL.

+Subsequentlyy, the class goes through the following steps:

-Upon initialization, `Monitor` creates an instance of the `PageData`; this class stores information about the
+1. Upon initialization, `Monitor` creates an instance of `PageData`; this class stores the current URL and CSS selectors being applied to the page.
+When the user navigates to a new page, this data is updated.
+2. It sends a message to background script to get the user's settings.
+This message is contained in a